Motorsport Engineering BEng

 Entry Criteria 2017/18

-- BTEC Level 3 Diploma D*D in Mechanical Engineering, with Distinctions in Further Mathematics for Technicians and Further Mechanical Principles and A-Level grade A in Maths.
+- BTEC Level 3 Diploma DD in Mechanical Engineering, with Distinctions in Further Mathematics for Technicians and Further Mechanical Principles and A-Level grade B in Maths.

-- Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
+- Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, with Merit or higher in all units.
 All Maths and Physics units must be Distinctions at level 3.
 Plus A-level Maths at Grade B. Access students who are not taking A-level Maths are encouraged to apply for the Foundations in Engineering course.

 - Foundations of Engineering courses For Brunel Foundations of Engineering progression requirements, see the course page.